neillperry/neillperry.github.io/blog/_posts/2025-10-04-vietnam-gauscha.md

 title: Book Review-- Vietnam - a New History
 date: 2025-10-05
 regular_date: October 5, 2025
+jumbotron: Book Review
-summary: Christopher Goscha wrote a compelling and engaging history of Vietnam.
+summary: Vietnam - a New History by Christopher Goscha is a compelling and engaging history of Vietnam.
 ---

 {% include toc.html %}